Our Team

 MA (2024)

-I work with students with a wide range of learning difficulties and learning disorders.
-I chose an MA in learning disorders because of my personal interest and because of my passion to help those who need guidance and learning strategies to succeed at school.
+After having worked with students with a wide range of learning difficulties, I chose an MA in learning disorders to more about them and to be able to help those who need guidance and learning strategies to succeed at school.
 My MA thesis examined a specific cognitive disorder that disrupts multi-digit arithmetic, which is exhibited in a difficulty to deactivate information in working memory.

 szviran@gmail.comSharon Zviran-Ginat